-Now that you know a little bit about what eBay.com is, and have signed up for an eBay account, you probably want to know how close you are to getting your order from eBay.
+Now that you're familar with how eBay works, and have signed up for an account, you probably want to know how close you are to getting your order from eBay.
 Once you've ordered a package on eBay, you may be able to track its progress if the seller uses a shipping label purchased from eBay or PayPal.
 In this article, we’ll teach you exactly how to track an eBay order, and keep up with the status of your eBay shipments.

 If you need a little more detail, be sure to read the detailed instructions below where we go through the process step-by-step!